Super Bowl XXXIX: Philadelphia Eagles

 The Eagles earned the NFC Super Bowl berth after three consecutive defeats in the NFC Championship Game.
 The Eagles hired Andy Reid as their head coach in 1999 following two straight losing seasons.
 That same year, they used their first-round pick in the NFL draft (the second overall) to select quarterback Donovan McNabb.
 Prior to the 2004 season, the Eagles traded for wide receiver Terrell Owens to be the impact player to help get them to the Super Bowl.

 Owens joined the team after eight seasons with the San Francisco 49ers.
 Owens became the Eagles' deep-ball threat, finishing the season with 1,200 receiving yards and 14 touchdowns.
 McNabb had the best season of his career in 2004, passing for 3,875 yards, 31 touchdowns, and eight interceptions, making him the first quarterback to ever throw for more than 30 touchdowns and fewer than 10 interceptions in a season.
 He also rushed for 220 yards and 3 touchdowns.
 Wide receiver Todd Pinkston was also a reliable target, recording 36 catches for 676 yards.

-Philadelphia's running game was not as strong as their passing attack, ranking 24th in the league in rushing yards (1,639).
+The Eagles' running game was not as strong as their passing attack, ranking 24th in the league in rushing yards (1,639).
 Running back Brian Westbrook led the team with 812 rushing yards and three touchdowns, however he also led all NFL running backs in receiving with 706 receiving yards and six touchdowns.
 Veteran running back Dorsey Levens added 410 rushing yards.
 The Eagles' offensive line was led by Pro Bowl tackles Tra Thomas and Jon Runyan and center Hank Fraley.

 Three of their four starters in the defensive secondary were named to the Pro Bowl: Cornerback Lito Sheppard (one sack, five interceptions, and two touchdowns), safety Michael Lewis (88 tackles, one sack, and one interception) and safety Brian Dawkins (three sacks and 4 interceptions), while their fourth starter, cornerback Sheldon Brown, also enjoyed a solid year (89 tackles, three sacks, two interceptions).
 Their defensive line was anchored by Pro Bowl defensive tackle Corey Simon (five and a half sacks) and defensive ends Jevon Kearse (seven and a half sacks) and Derrick Burgess.
 Pro Bowl middle linebacker Jeremiah Trotter, who only started nine games, recorded 69 tackles and a sack.

 The Eagles started the 2004 regular season with seven straight wins before suffering a loss to the 15-1 Steelers.
 After that, they finished the season with a 13–3 record.
 Their only other two losses were in their final two games of the season, when they decided to rest all of their starters because they had already clinched the NFC #1 seed.
 However, during a December 19 win over the Dallas Cowboys, Owens was seriously injured on a "horse-collar tackle" by Cowboys defensive back Roy Williams and missed the rest of the regular season and the playoffs.